Tongue Weight DIYBy Dan Armitage

 Most bathroom scales max out at 300 pounds, so when measuring the tongue weight of tandem-axle trailers that weigh more than 3,000 or so pounds, you risk wrecking your scale.
 To protect your scale, you need to set up a beam to spread the weight between a nice hard brick or concrete paver, and your scale.
 You'll also want two short lengths of pipe to act as pivots and a short piece of 4x4 to rest on the beam to keep the tongue level.

-It's one of the most important things associated with owning a boat, but insurance policies can be confusing.
-Here's what you need to know before you sign on the dotted line.
+Insurance policies can be confusing so here's what you need to know before you sign on the dotted line